Last updated on May 29th, 2019 at 10:10 am

-Underage drinking and risky behavior associated with drinking continues to be a problem in the United States and other areas.
+Underage drinking and risky behavior associated with drinking alcohol continues to be a problem in the United States and other areas.
 This study may point to at least one reason why it is such a difficult problem to handle.
-Researchers in England referenced studies conducted in the U.S. as well, to prove that the amount of alcohol in movies may be detrimental to youth around the world.
+Researchers in England referenced studies conducted in the U.S. as well, to prove that the amount of alcohol consumed by characters and how the effects of alcohol are portrayed in movies may be detrimental to youth around the world.

 In order to conduct the study, researcher provided 5,000 adolescents with a computerized survey.
 The survey asked the children to indicate whether they watched certain movies out of a list of popular films.
 Researchers had previously measured the amount of time (in minutes) alcohol and drinking was present in each movie.
-By the end of the survey the research team was able to calculate, in minutes, the amount of time the children had been exposed to alcohol.
+By the end of the survey, the research team was able to calculate, in minutes, the amount of time the children had been exposed to alcohol usage or abuse in films.
 In addition to the movie questions, the children were also asked questions about their drug and alcohol intake.

 It was discovered that the children who reported over an hour of exposure to alcohol and scenes that portrayed drinking were twenty percent more likely to engage in drinking activities than the children who had seen the least amount of alcohol in movies.
 The results from the study directly correlate with similar studies conducted in the U.S. and other countries.